jwhite37/csc253Midterm/README.md

     ...                     //Some other stuff
 } PyCodeObject;
 ```
-Code in the source code is represented by this PyCodeObject.
+A Code Object in the source code is represented by this PyCodeObject.
 Notice that to the PyCodeObject’s knowledge, there is nothing like global nor closure.
 All it knows at
 the moment is its local variables, even these local ones are not yet bound to some value, they are
 just symbols.

-The interesting part here is the `PyCodeObject.co_code`, which, in our case,is the actual byte code
+The interesting part here is the `PyCodeObject.co_code`, which, in our case is the actual byte code
 of the add function.
 More precisely, the `co_varnames` are local symbols ( not necessaraly bound ).
 In our case are `x` and `y`.